Department of Forensic Science

 Jay Tyler Davidson, PHD, Assistant Professor of Forensic Science, Department of Forensic Science, PHD, West Virginia University; MS, West Virginia University; BS, Shippensburg University

-Sheree Robyn Hughes, PHD, Associate Professor and Chair of Forensic Science, Department of Forensic Science, PHD, Bond University; BS, University of Queensland (The)
+Sheree Robyn Hughes, PHD, Professor and Chair of Forensic Science, Department of Forensic Science, PHD, Bond University; BS, University of Queensland (The)

 Timothy S. Kalafut, PHD, Associate Professor of Forensic Science, Department of Forensic Science, PHD, Texas A&M University; BA, Whitworth College